 - Class size limited to 6-15 people.

-- Class and Retreat Location – Online via Zoom.us .
+- Class and Retreat Location – In-person OR online via Zoom.us .

 - Course fee: Sliding scale: $200 to $500.
 (Please see details at the PayPal payment area).
 You can decide what you can pay, in $100 increments when you go to the PayPal site.
 Higher payments will help us to offer scholarships.

 - Scholarships available for individuals in need.
 Please contact us for information.